 FIDH is an international human rights federation, comprising 178 NGOs from 120 countries.
 It acts at national, regional and international levels in support of its member and partner organisations to address human rights abuses and consolidate democratic processes.

 Airwars is a collaborative, not-for-profit transparency project aimed both at tracking and archiving the international air war against Islamic State and other groups, in both Iraq and Syria.

 ScanLAB Projects | Research Partners

 ScanLAB Projects is a London-based company providing large scale 3D scanning, capturing precisely-measured digital replicas of buildings, landscapes, objects and events.
-ScanLAB Projects is run by architects Matthew Shaw and William Trossell.
+ScanLAB Projects was founded by Matthew Shaw and William Trossell.
 As a company they are actively involved in teaching and research at the Bartlett School of Architecture, University College London.
 Through their commercial projects and research activities, ScanLAB Projects explores and expands the potentials of this powerful technology.

 WITNESS | Research Partners

 WITNESS trains and supports activists and citizens around the world to use video safely, ethically, and effectively to expose human rights abuse and fight for human rights change.

 Caroline Sturdy-Colls, Centre for Archaeology, Staffordshire University | Research Partner